simpleviewinc/cms-bootcamp/Week 1.3 - JavaScript/4. Event Listeners/README.md

 Add an event listener so that when the button is clicked, the function that increments the counter will be run.

-Add your code the provided HTML file.
+Add your code the provided HTML file